Comments from those who have been inspired by BatGap.

 I was listening in the middle of the night at one point, and in the morning, I felt a pure state of joy upon awakening that seemed to come directly from realizing that I, indeed, am aware, rather than a mere physical body.
 Not a state of awareness, but simply aware as the life force is flowing–something that can’t even be described with words.

-I want to express my deep, deep gratitude for the the existence of this site.
+I want to express my deep, deep gratitude for the existence of this site.
 I have recently encountered the huge shifts in perception and profound experiences along (what is becoming apparent as!) the endless journey and unfoldment of ‘awakening’, with no former understanding or teaching of Advaita or non-duality.
-The teachers, views and information within your library of interviews have helped, guided and supported me at a time when no one in my world understood or had had similar experience.
+The teachers, views, and information within your library of interviews have helped, guided, and supported me at a time when no one in my world understood or had had a similar experience.
 I have had some direct contact with Scott Kiloby regarding help with my addictive behaviour after watching his interviews and am also reading the books of many other interviewees.
 The hub that is ‘Buddha at the Gas Pump’ is a huge resource and gift to the world.
-Your time, effort and love has given me access to endless support and comfort at this time of huge change.
+Your time, effort, and love have given me access to endless support and comfort at this time of huge change.
 Thank you. — Nat

 I thank you for your wonderful interviews.
 I can’t imagine anyone more suited to conducting them than Rick.
 When I watch Rick, with all his earnestness and hunger for the truth, I feel as though I am watching myself.
 I was watching the interview with Francis Lucille yesterday and was struck when Lucille said something to the effect that we should be grateful for every wish that comes true as it is “god” revealing himself to us.
 I don’t quite believe in the god concept, but your work provides exquisite glimpses into the unfathomable, or should I say it is the unfathomable allowing itself to be revealed through these interviews. —Muni

+This whole movement is really becoming rich and enlivened by this continuing discourse that BatGap has gotten off the ground.
+Well done!
+This is a great program and a great service to so many!
+Thank you for creating these wonderful dialogues.
 I just stumbled across this site through a recommendation.
 I haven’t stopped watching it since.
 I want to thank you so much.
 I’m especially grateful for the female role models, especially the mothers.
 It is quite the most vital thing I have come across in YEARS.
+THANK YOU!!!!!! —Sarah